 NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

-Congratulations to NVBDC’s Corporation of the Year award recipient Johnson & Johnson.
+Congratulations to NVBDC’s Veteran Advocate of the Year award recipient Sharon Manker, M.Ed., American Water

-Johnson & Johnson is honored to be named 2020 NVBDC Corporation of the Year, and would like to thank your team for this prestigious award.
-We are excited and honored.”DETROIT, MI, UNITED STATES, November 17, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
+Thank you for this award.
+I am truly honored to receive it.
+It is an even greater honor to be placed in such distinguished ranks as those of the past honorees.”DETROIT, MI, UNITED STATES, November 18, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
 Our initiatives focus on being the Veteran business certifying authority providing reliable revenue and management information to the business community.

 The NVBDC awards are announced at the annual NVBDC National Business Matchmaking Conference.
 Our 5th annual conference was held this year on November 5-6 in a virtual environment due to the pandemic.
 With over 500 Veterans and Corporations' overwhelming attendance, it was the perfect setting to acknowledge the award recipients.